hclsampleapps/kandy-cpaas2-sample-android/README.md

 You can download the .apk file from [releases](https://github.com/hclsampleapps/kandy-cpaas2-sample-android/releases) section.
 If you are a developer, then you can generate the apk from source code.

+Note: Minimum version required for install apk is kitkat (4.4)

 ### Run this Android App
 1. Open Android App
 2. Enter the credentials of a user.